varmad/google_mdl/README.md

 **OR**

-If you're using sass, use sass's [`@import`](https://github.com/rails/sass-rails#important-note) in your `application.scss`.
+If you're using sass, add [`@import`](https://github.com/rails/sass-rails#important-note) in your `application.scss`.